StrayDrop/decoravit/README.md

 # Decoravit2
 Minified Code Beautifier.

-Original App is created by Emile Nijssen. (last maintain is at 2 years ago.)
+Original App was created by Emile Nijssen. (last maintainance was at 2 years ago.)

 Currently, Resurrected and Maintained by StrayDrop.